 - Use a hammer and chisel to start removing tiles from one end of the room to the other.
 As you do, remove broken tiles frequently to eliminate any extra hazards.

 - Remove any remaining adhesive on the floor.
 You can effectively do this with a putty knife.

 - If you wish to lay new tiles, prepare the surface by wiping it free of dust and debris, then apply a primer to prime the surface.

 Removing tiles from walls can present special hazards as when you remove them, they may suddenly fall off the wall.
 Use safety gear, long pants, and a shirt to protect yourself.
 If you don’t want to damage the ground by any falling debris, make sure to cover it with some tough material such as plywood or some thick cardboard.

 - Remove grout near the ceiling and the floor to make a starting point.

 - Lift tiles with a putty knife or chisel, whichever tool works more effectively.

 - As the tile lifts off the wall, hold the tile with one hand while lifting the tile with the other hand.
-If the tiles are large, it’s best to have an assistant help you.
+If the tiles are large, it’s best to have someone help you.

 - If the tiles are stuck completely to the wall, you may have no choice but to break them.
 If so, make sure to wear protective goggles and a dust mask.